arangodb/arangodb/Documentation/Books/Manual/Upgrading/VersionSpecific/Upgrading34.md

   writing are done in a sequential fashion.
 Preliminary tests have shown that it will need at most 2-3 times as long as it takes to copy the database directory.

+- **RocksDB storage engine:**

-- for the RocksDB storage engine, all existing geo indexes will be rewritten into a new data format.
+  All existing geo indexes will be rewritten into a new data format.
 This data format is required for using the indexes with the improved geo index feature in ArangoDB 3.4.